GeVic/GeVic/README.md

 ### Hi there 👋, I'm Veeki

 I'm a fervent **Developer**, whimsical **Illustrator**, and an avid **Technophile**.
 My tech voyage of over 4 years has been a roller-coaster of crafting resilient digital solutions, honing my design prowess, and incessantly marching towards the tech horizon.
-Presently, I'm wielding the code wand at [ANQ Finance](https://anq.finance) as a **Senior Software Development Engineer**, orchestrating digital symphonies that resonate with innovation and efficiency.
+Presently, I'm wielding the code wand at [Docket](https://www.docket.io) as a **Senior Software Development Engineer**, orchestrating digital symphonies that resonate with innovation and efficiency.

-#### 🚀 Current Odyssey at ANQ Finance
+#### 🚀 Current Odyssey at Docket
-- **Position**: Senior Software Development Engineer
+- **Position**: Senior Software Engineer
-- **Duration**: May 2022 - Present
+- **Duration**: May 2024 - Present
 - **Location**: Bangalore, India
-- **Tech Stack**: ReactJs, React Native, Deno, AWS
+- **Tech Stack**: NextJs, Python, Vue, Azure, AWS

 #### 🌐 Let's Connect!